Ravishankar K. Iyer

 Ravishankar K. Iyer (born 1949, New Delhi) is the George and Ann Fisher Distinguished Professor of Engineering at the University of Illinois at Urbana-Champaign.
 He is a specialist in reliable and secure networks and systems.

 Biography

 Iyer received his BA and Ph.D.
 Degrees from the University of Queensland in 1970 and 1977 respectively.
 He then went to Stanford University on a CSIRO Fellowship.
 After four years at Stanford, he moved to the University of Illinois at Urbana-Champaign.

-Professor Iyer leads the DEPEND Group at CSL, with a multidisciplinary focus on systems and software that combine deep measurement-driven analytics and machine learning with applications in two important domains: i) trust (that spans resilience and the security of critical infrastructures) and ii) health (that spans computational genomics and health analytics focused on personalized medicine).
-The Depend Group has developed a rich AI analytics framework that has been deployed on real-world applications in collaborations with industry, health providers, and government agencies including NSF, NIH, and DoD.
+Professor Iyer leads the DEPEND Group at CSL, with a multidisciplinary focus on systems and software that combine deep measurement-driven analytics and machine learning with applications in trust and health.

-Professor Iyer is a Fellow of the American Association for the Advancement of Science (AAAS), the Institute of Electrical and Electronics Engineers (IEEE), and the Association for Computing Machinery (ACM).
+Iyer is a Fellow of the American Association for the Advancement of Science (AAAS), the Institute of Electrical and Electronics Engineers (IEEE), and the Association for Computing Machinery (ACM).
 He has received several awards, including the IEEE Emanuel R. Piore Award, and the 2011 Outstanding Contributions award by the Association for Computing Machinery.
 Professor Iyer is also the recipient of the degree of Doctor Honoris Causa from Toulouse Sabatier University in France.